thediyblogger/blog/content/blog/how-to-drive-4x-more-traffic-to-your-blog-with-pinterest-seo.md

 The majority of users today on Pinterest tend to be female, but that is changing also, with a sizable Male population also starting to use it.

-## How Do I Get Started With Pinterest?
+## How do I get started with Pinterest?

 1. Create a Pinterest account.
 If you already have an individual account, then upgrade it to a Business account (its free).
 A Business Account gives you more power such as Analytics, the option to promote ads, as well as being able to claim your website domain.
 2. Once you have your business account set up, make sure your name and descriptions are SEO optimized, targeting the keywords for your niche.